UiL-OTS-labs/beepbeep/README 2.md

-# beepbeep
+# Beep helpers

-Generate short beeps to dummy test experiments that would use lengthy wav fragments.

-Python 3 code to generate a lot of short wav files with beeps according to some naming convention, so one can easily create a 'dummy experiment' for testing/ debugging.
+A script to generate a lot of short wav files with beeps according to some naming convention, so one can easily create a 'dummy experiment' for testing/ debugging.